emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Changelog ==
 = 5.1 =
-* New third-party counter button to Share with E-MAILiT: Facebook share = 5.0 =
+* New third-party counter button to Share with E-MAILiT: Facebook SHARE.
+= 5.0 =
 * UX changes in account email alert notifications.
 * UX changes in E-MAILiT Share Mobile Version.